mahidaCodeTrained/observastore/README.md

 | **Payment Features and Order History** | ![screenshot](/documentation/features/payment.png) ![screenshot](/documentation/features/orderhistory.png) | There is Stripe payment in place and also order history |
 | **Back To Top** | ![screenshot](/documentation/features/backtopto.png) | There is a button that is primed with JavaScript that allows the user to press it to return to the top of the page. |

+- There are many features for the user to enjoy at Observastore.
+These are they key ones that highlight the stylistic approach and also the interactability of the site.
 ### Future Features

 - Observastore seeks to go beyond in the future... there are more features that can be implemented that were in the pipeline but did not make the intial project.